Evidence for itinerant electron-local moment interaction in Li-doped $\alpha$-MnTe: Experimental Details

 Neutron diffraction measurements were carried out using the single crystal diffractometer TOPAZ at the Spallation Neutron Source (SNS), Oak Ridge National Laboratory (ORNL) \cite{coates2018suite}.
 The experiments employed a broad neutron wavelength range of 0.4–3.5~Å. Single crystals of Li-doped $\alpha$-MnTe ($\sim$ 100 mg) and pure $\alpha$-MnTe ($\sim$ 50 mg) were used.
 The samples were mounted on the ambient goniometer, and data were collected using time-of-flight (TOF) techniques, which provided wavelength-resolved Laue diffraction patterns.
 Diffraction datasets for both samples were obtained at 90~K and 340~K. A nitrogen cryostream was utilized for temperature control.

 The data collection strategy was determined using the planning tool in NeuXtalViz \cite{NeuXtalViz}.
 A multiresolution machine learning method was employed for peak integration to obtain peak intensities in three-dimensional $(H,K,L)$ space \cite{reshniak2024hierarchical}.
 Data reduction and normalization, including the Lorentz factor, neutron TOF spectrum, and detector efficiency corrections, were carried out following the procedure reported previously \cite{schultz2014integration}.
 The reduced data were saved in SHELX HKLF2 format \cite{sheldrick2015crystal} with the neutron wavelength recorded separately for each reflection.
 The neutron crystal structures were solved in JANA2020 \cite{petvrivcek2023jana2020} and refined successfully to convergence.
+Crystal structures presented in the main text were visualized using the VESTA software package \cite{vesta}.

 The momentum transfer $\bm{Q}$ in 3D reciprocal space is defined as $\bm{Q} = H \bm{a}^*+K\bm{b}^*+L\bm{c}^*$ where $H$, $K$ and $L$ are Miller indices and $\bm{a}^* = 2\pi (\bm{b} \times\bm{c}) / [\bm{a} \cdot(\bm{b} \times\bm{c})]$, $\bm{b}^* = 2\pi (\bm{c} \times\bm{a}) / [\bm{a} \cdot(\bm{b} \times\bm{c})]$, $\bm{c}^* = 2\pi (\bm{a} \times\bm{b}) / [\bm{a} \cdot(\bm{b} \times\bm{c})]$ with $\bm{a} = a\hat{\bm{x}}$, $\bm{b} = a(-1/2~\hat{\bm{x}}+\sqrt{3}/2~ \hat{\bm{y}})$ and $\bm{c} = c\hat{\bm{z}}$.